A recent article in Inside Higher Ed noted positive changes in retention and persistence for colleges and universities.

 Here’s the data:

 This suggests the relationship between course modality and student success is small.
-It also suggest that ISU is doing a good job in terms of designing and implementing courses in both an in-person and hybrid/blended environment.
+It could also suggest that ISU is doing a good job in terms of designing and implementing courses in both in-person and hybrid/blended environments.

 There were differences by college.
-Fine Arts students reported higher learning gains, more belonging, and higher student-faculty interaction.
+Fine Arts students reported higher learning gains, more belonging, and higher student-faculty interaction in in-person courses.
 That’s not surprising.
 Education students reported slightly higher learning gains in hybrid/blended courses, but lower student-faculty interaction.
 Business students in mostly hybrid/blended courses reported higher overall student-faculty interaction than students in in-person courses.